Alexmhack/scoring_webapp/README.md

 # Create modal
 Create a new modal named Subscription modal and select checkbox of show only once and paste code for subscription form from subscripion_form.html

+# Setting trigger
+We want to show the subscription form to the users if we total score for website is three so for that we can add trigger to the Basic scoring modal and select scoring in and set score to 3, this means that we want the form to be shown if score equals 3.